 Context

-Doing label review also makes us think about your product in the context of your entire supply chain.
-The responsibility for accurate food labeling needs to be addressed in the supply chain, not just on the product package.
+There is a synergistic aspect to our label review philosophy.
+We think about your label in the context of your entire supply chain, which includes your co-packer relationship.
+Accurate food labeling needs to be addressed in the supply chain, not just on the product package.

 Our subscription service